KevinMX/support-matrix/LicheePi4A/Armbian/README.md

 ### Flashing Image

 Use `unxz` to decompress the image.
-Use `dd` to write the image to the microSD card.
+Use `dd` to flash the image to the microSD card.

 ```bash
 unxz /path/to/Armbian.img.xz